avasdao/nexajs/studio-nocode/README.md

-# NexaJS Vue + TypeScript Boilerplate
+# NEXA.js Vue + TypeScript Boilerplate

-Look at the [NexaJS documentation](https://docs.nexajs.org) to learn more.
+Look at the [NEXA.js documentation](https://docs.nexajs.org) to learn more.

 ## Setup